 Pressure-to-Time Estimation

-Having calculated flow-based run time, next estimate how long a specific tank will last by converting its pressure reading to usable volume and dividing by your set CFH.
-Use the pressure gauge reading to infer remaining cubic feet (full ≈2015 psi ≈80 CF; half ≈1000 psi ≈40 CF) and then divide by your flow rate.
-For example, 80 CF / 10 CFH = 8 hours; 80 CF / 20 CFH = 4 hours.
-Monitor both the pressure gauge and flow rate; changes in flow rate directly reduce duration.
-Common welding flow rates range 10–40 CFH, so plan swaps or regulators accordingly.
-This pressure-to-time estimation gives a quick, technical planning tool for cylinder management and cost-per-hour considerations.
+Divide by your flow rate: 80 CF / 10 CFH = 8 hours; 80 CF / 20 CFH = 4 hours.
+Monitor both the pressure gauge and flow rate, since any change in flow directly reduces duration.
+Common flow rates range from 10–40 CFH, so plan cylinder swaps and regulator adjustments accordingly.
+This gives you a quick planning tool for cylinder management and cost-per-hour budgeting.

 | Gauge (psi) | Approx. CF |